cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ### decideClaimToTrue

-Sets the game decision true whose dispute period has already passed.
+Sets the game decision true when its dispute period has already passed.

 ### decideClaimToFalse

-Set the game decision false when its challenge has been evaluated to true.
+Sets the game decision false when its challenge has been evaluated to true.

 ### removeChallenge

-Removes challenge whose decision has been evaluated to false.
+Removes a challenge when its decision has been evaluated to false.

 ### setPredicateDecision